Worldfund

-Worldfund is a non-profit organization founded in 2002 that delivers training and ongoing support to teachers and principals from underserved schools in Latin America.
-It operates 3 different programs: LISTO, a principal leadership program, IAPE, an English-teacher training program and STEM Brasil, a science and math teacher training program.
+The World Education and Development Fund, doing business initially as Worldfund and later as Educando by Worldfund is a non-profit organization founded in 2002 that delivers training and ongoing support educators from underserved schools in Latin America.
+In that time, it has operated 3 leadership and in-service professional development programs for educators in Latin America: IAPE, for English teachers in Mexico; STEM Brasil and STEM Mexico, for science and math teachers; and LISTO, for school directors in Mexico.
 Nearly 8,000 principals and teachers have participated in Worldfund programming.

 Programs

 IAPE

-The Inter-American Partnership for Education (IAPE) trains, empowers, and supports a network of English language educators in Mexico's most underserved public schools, in association with Dartmouth College's Rassias Center.
-IAPE is in its tenth year of operation.
+The Inter-American Partnership for Education (IAPE) trained, empowered, and supported a network of English language educators in Mexico's most underserved public schools, in association with Dartmouth College's Rassias Center.
+IAPE operated from 2007 until the outset of the global COVID-19 pandemic in 2020.